 This past week I went to the hospital where my mom is staying.
 She went in a week before Christmas and will be there until she can be placed in care.
 I wasn’t allowed in but she was rolled in her wheelchair up to the window and I stood outside the window, waving at her.
 She wasn’t able to focus on me, her eyes kept darting back and forth over the windows like she was trying to figure out where she was and what she was supposed to engage with.

 I wanted to burst into tears.
 Not only does she not remember her family any more, but now she can’t even see me, right in front of her.
 All I could think was ‘she’s gone’ – a thought I can put on the shelf because logically ‘she’s right here in front of me’.

 But, for me, the agony of the scarcity is the regret – of all we didn’t see and do and ask and appreciate.
 Can we get a Do Over on this relationship?
 Or at least more time?
-Or must we let them go peacefully while holding all the remorse of what we wished we knew then about them, and ourselves, and love – and how different it might have been?
+Or must I let her go peacefully while holding all the remorse of what I wished I knew then about her, and let her know about me – and how different it might have been?
 The loss is the pain, the regret is the suffering.

 I haven’t really known where to put the sadness I have felt over this past decade.
 And as it gets heavier, I realize I can’t keep putting it back up on the shelf.

 This morning on the radio they said it is Alzheimer’s Awareness Month and I heard another ‘Daughter With a Mom Who Has Dementia’ share her own experience and remind people that they aren’t alone.
 It isn’t so much that I feel alone, but that I feel like I don’t have a Right to Grieve . . . at least not yet . . . at least not as much as my father who is losing the woman he wanted to grow old with (by the way, my father has been a tower of strength and warmth in all this) . . . at least not as much as other people who have it ‘worse’.